5th European Advanced Accelerator Concepts Workshop

 The workshop will take place at LNF-INFN from the 20th to the 22nd of September 2021 in a hybrid format, followed by a EuroNNAC meeting on the 23rd of September.

 Under present rules most of the workshop will take place in a virtual and reduced format, allowing an expectation of maximum of 40 people to attend in-person at the LNF-INFN, in Frascati (Rome, Italy).
-Please consider that the final number of acceptance for onsite participation is related to the COVID-19 restrictions and can change in the meantime.
-The acceptance will be based on the registration time and on Institution Representatives and will be communicated at the beginning of September 2021.

 The focus this year will be on 18 plenary talks and a one day event on the accelerator R&D roadmap discussions ongoing in Europe and the US.